Museum Visits & Tickets

 - There are multiple hand washing and sanitizing stations throughout the Museum.

 - Failure to adhere to health and safety protocols may result in guests being asked to leave the Museum.

 Do I have to wear a face covering during my visit?

 The Museum will no longer require masks in our outdoor Trudy Bronner Discovery Garden.
-However, because children under the age of 12 cannot be vaccinated, we strongly encourage all guests to continue using their masks and serve as good role models for our youngest visitors.
+We strongly encourage all guests to continue using their masks and serve as good role models for our youngest visitors.
 When indoors, face masks are still required for all guests over the age of 2, regardless of vaccination status.